 - There are millions of freelance developers out there possessing whatever skills you might need;

-- Your business will benefit from it much (for more information on what companies should consider hiring freelance devs in the first turn check out this article).
+- Your business will benefit greatly (for more information on what companies should consider hiring freelance devs in the first turn, check out this article).